coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

   current section or module it occurs in.
 As an example, the :cmd:`Coercion` and :cmd:`Strategy` commands belong to this category.
-+ Commands whose default behavior is to stop their effect at the end of the section they occur in but to extent their effect outside the module or library file they occur in.
++ Commands whose default behavior is to stop their effect at the end of the section they occur in but to extend their effect outside the module or library file they occur in.
 For these commands, the Local modifier limits the effect of the command to the current module if the command does not occur in a section and the Global modifier extends the effect outside the current sections and current module if the command occurs in a section.
 As an example, the :cmd:`Arguments`, :cmd:`Ltac` or :cmd:`Notation` commands belong to this category.
-Notice that a subclass of these commands do not support extension of their scope outside sections at all and the Global is not applicable to them.
+Notice that a subclass of these commands do not support extension of their scope outside sections at all and the Global modifier is not applicable to them.
 + Commands whose default behavior is to stop their effect at the end of the section or module they occur in.
-For these commands, the ``Global`` modifier extends their effect outside the sections and modules they occurs in.
+For these commands, the ``Global`` modifier extends their effect outside the sections and modules they occur in.
 The :cmd:`Transparent` and :cmd:`Opaque` (see Section :ref:`vernac-controlling-the-reduction-strategies`) commands belong to this category.
 + Commands whose default behavior is to extend their effect outside